When you enter a loan or other funding into the Financing page of the forecast, you will see it automatically represented in three locations:

 In the Balance Sheet

-The amounts shown in the short-term debt line are the portion of your financing that is scheduled to be paid back within the current 12-month period.
-For an explanation, read What is the difference between short-term debt and long-term debt?
+The amounts shown in the short-term debt line are the portion of your financing scheduled to be paid back within the current 12-month period.
+For an explanation, read What is the difference between short-term and long-term debt?

-On the Long-Term Debt line of the Balance Sheet, you will see the current cumulative total of your long-term debt.
-Any new loans you add to the forecast will increase this total, and any monthly payments you make on the principal will decrease the total.
+On the Long-Term Debt line of the Balance Sheet, you will see the cumulative total of your long-term debt.
+Any new loans you add to the forecast will increase this total, and any monthly payments you make on the principal will decrease.

 Interest payments on these debts are not factored into the Balance Sheet.
 Instead, interest payments are shown in the Profit and Loss statement (above).